ericlaurits/so-simple-theme/docs/_posts/2021-05-14-where-the-conversation-might-start.md

 ---
-layout: post
-title: Where the Conversation Might Begin
+title: "Where the Conversation Might Begin"
 date: 2021-05-14
 img: OOT1613.jpg
 description: There is a lot of conversation about where the conversation might start.